0xYoyo/curriculum-0xYoyo/LAYOUT_STYLE_GUIDE.md

 ## Layouts

 In general, the following layouts should be used for all lessons and projects.
-Text that should be replaced with the author's own content will be all in CAPS, with any additional information regarding a section listed at the end of the layout code block.
+Text that should be replaced with the author's own content will be all in CAPS! with any additional information regarding a section listed at the end of the layout code block.

 When adding new lessons or projects, make a copy of either the [lesson template](./templates/lesson-template.md) or the [project template](./templates/project-template.md) in the appropriate folder where the new lesson/project should be placed.
 Then begin editing the template copy.